1 Corinthians

 basically answered, "Truly, truly, I

-say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God .
-That which is born of the flesh is
+say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God John 3:5-6).
+In other words, the Master reiterated

 John the Immerser’s message that biological descent into God’s family was not